 One of the ways the Church-In-The-Gardens encourages community involvement and diversity is sponsoring our non-denominational scout programs for over 75 years.
 Pack 96 is one of the oldest and most active Packs in Queens.

-Boys in Grades 1 through 5 are eligible to join in this fun and active program.
-We offer a wide range of
+Boys and girls in Grades Kindergarten through 5 are eligible to join in this fun and active program.
+We offer a wide range of Scouting activities.

 Included in our program’s activities are age appropriate arts and crafts, scout skills training, overnight camping, climbing wall and archery and much more.